-Adult fungus gnats are about 1⁄10 to 1⁄8 inch long, slender, somewhat mosquito-like, with dark-colored antennae and delicate with long legs.
+Adult fungus gnats are about 1⁄10 to 1⁄8 of an inch long, slender, somewhat mosquito-like, with dark-colored antennae and delicate with long legs.
 Some species are gray to black in color, while others are orange-to-yellowish in color.
 Identification can be made by the vein patterns in the single pair of wings, which may be smoke-colored or light in color.
-One of the most common species, the darkwinged fungus gnat adults has eyes that meet above the base of the antennae.
+One of the most common species, the darkwinged fungus gnat has eyes that meet above the base of the antennae.
 The eggs are extremely small, oval, smooth, shiny white and semi-transparent.
-Larvae or maggots are legless, thread-like, white, with black heads and 1⁄4 inch long fully-grown.
-They are somewhat transparent so food in their guts can be seen through the body wall.
-The larvae spin silk-like cocoons in which they form pupae.
+Larvae (maggots) are legless, thread-like, white, with black heads and 1⁄4 inch long when fully developed.
+They are somewhat transparent, so food in their guts can be seen through the body wall.
+The larvae spin silk-like cocoons in which they pupate.

 Life Cycle and Habits

-Fungus gnats develop in moist, often-shaded areas in decaying organic matter such as leaf litter.
+Fungus gnats develop in moist, shaded areas in decaying organic matter such as leaf litter.
 They complete their life cycle in about four weeks depending on temperature and other environmental conditions.
-With indoor infestations there will typically be continuous reproduction and overlapping generations with all life stages likely to be found throughout the year.
-Adults fungus gnats live about 7 to 10 days.
-The female deposits 100 to 300 eggs in batches of 2 to 30 each in decaying organic matter.
+With indoor infestations, there will typically be continuous reproduction and overlapping generations with all life stages likely to be found throughout the year.
+Adult fungus gnats live about 7 to 10 days.
+The female deposits 100 to 300 eggs in batches of 2 to 30 in decaying organic matter.
 Eggs hatch in 4 to 6 days; larvae feed for 12 to 14 days.
 The pupal stage lasts about 5 to 6 days.
-Outdoors, following heavy rainfall, the larvae may move in groups from mulched areas to "high ground" such as patios, sidewalks, etc. Their collective seemingly synchronized movement can resemble a snake (Figure 2)
+Outdoors, following heavy rainfall, the larvae may move in groups from mulched areas to "high ground" such as patios, sidewalks, etc. Their collective seemingly synchronized movement can resemble the movements of a snake (Figure 2)

 Correcting Fungus Gnat Problems

-If the problem is seasonal, i.e., it declines or totally disappears in the fall/winter, then quite possibly the source is outdoors.
+If the problem is seasonal, e.g., it declines or totally disappears in the fall/winter, then flies are probably breeding outdoors.
 The most likely problem spots are landscaped and/or heavily mulched areas or lowlying areas in the yard that remain extremely wet following heavy rainfall, overwatering, or a leaking outdoor water spigot (Figure 3).
 Correcting the problem may be a matter of repairing a leak or correcting drainage problems in that area (e.g., grading and/or contouring the area or using gravel to allow water to drain properly).